ericspod/Eidolon/INSTALLATION.md

 Install the Anaconda Python 2.7 64bit Graphical installer: http://continuum.io/downloads

 This should include PyQt4, but if not then you will need to install it manually.
-In a command window, navigate to the '''!Anaconda/Scripts''' directory and execute the following to install PyQt4 (version 4.10.4 as of this writing):
+In a command window, navigate to the *Anaconda/Scripts* directory and execute the following to install PyQt4 (version 4.10.4 as of this writing):

-{{{#!sh
     conda.exe install pyqt
-}}}

 ### Manual Python Install